Hello fellow readers,

 Better yet why not use your leaves?
 Leaf mold is simply composted leaves that are packed with minerals.
 When added to your garden, they feed earthworms and beneficial microbes, lighten clay soils, and help retain moisture.

-First shred up your leaves if you can.
-If you don’t have a leaf shredder, let the leaves pile up on the lawn and then drive over them a few times with the lawn mower.
-Shredding leaves prevents them from packing together into layers that won’t let air or water penetrate and it reduces the volume dramatically.
+First, shred up your leaves if you can.
+If you don’t have a leaf shredder, let the leaves pile up on the lawn and then drive over them a few times with the lawnmower.
+Shredding leaves prevent them from packing together into layers that won’t let air or water penetrate and it reduces the volume dramatically.

 Dig the rich substance into your vegetable garden, or add to beds and borders.
 Leaf mold in container gardens will prevent pots from drying out so quickly.
 Or, rather than digging it in you can simply apply leaf mold as you would mulch.
 And if you don’t like the way leaves look you can top dress them with a thin layer of purchased mulch.
 But please steer clear of colored mulch which is not good for your plants and seems contrary to helping the wellbeing of our earth by recycling leaves.